ShoreShop/ShoreModel_Benchmark/README.md

 For short-term shoreline prediction, The `shorelines_target_short.csv` contains the target dates from 2019 to 2023 for short-term shoreline prediction.
 All shoreline position values are intentionally withheld for all participants.
 During the evaluation phase, participants' predictions will be compared against the withheld shoreline position data sourced from the same dataset used for calibration and training.

-For long-term shoreline prediction, `shorelines_target_long.csv` provides shoreline data for the date 5th January 1951, serving as the context data for the long-term prediction task.
+For long-term shoreline prediction, `shorelines_target_long.csv` provides shoreline data for the date 1st May 1951, serving as the context data for the long-term prediction task.
 Additional target dates are included for long-term prediction.
 For evaluation, participants' predictions will be compared against ground photogrammetry data available for the respective target dates.

 ### Wave data
 The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.